Tuesday, 1 June 2010

 Well …

-Maybe not easy to market, but certainly easy enough to put through the marketing mill: insert actors, posters, marketing — and the movie — in one end, and get sales out of the other.
+Maybe not easy to market, but certainly easy enough to put through the marketing mill: insert actors, posters, marketing — and the movie — in one end, and sell tickets at the other.

-And maybe an Oscar or two, if you’ve get it right: which only adds to the hype!
+They will possibly an Oscar or two, if you’ve get it right: which only adds to the marketing buzz.

 But Movie Night Adrian and I watched possibly the one film, tonight, that its producers marketing department must have had nightmares about.